GanWeaving/social-cross-post/README.md

 ## Step 6: Configure the Application

-Get your API keys etc here:
+Get your API keys etc here (of course only those that you need, adapt the code accordingly):

 * Bluesky: your username and an app password generated under 'settings' is enough
 * Mastodon API: https://docs.joinmastodon.org/api/guidelines/